-Option Description Some informationals - Include some informational messages.
-Many informationals - Include additional status information.
-All informationals - Include all informational messages, errors, and warnings.
-Report advanced statistics Includes advanced timing and deduplication statistics in the log files.
-Enable debugging messages Writes maximum information to the log files.
-The restore process generates very large log files.
-Pre-Script Run user-defined script at Runs a script at the beginning of the restore. beginning of restore The script must be located in the C:\Program Files\avs\etc\scripts folder and must have a .bat, .js, or .vbs file name extension.
+Option Description .bat, .js, or .vbs file name extension.
 Abort restore if script fails Stops the restore if the script returns a non-zero status code.
-Post-Script Run user-defined script at Runs a script at the end of the restore. end of restore The script must be located in the C:\Program Files\avs\etc\scripts folder and must have a .bat, .js, or .vbs file name extension.
+Post-Script Run user-defined script at end of restore Runs a script at the end of the restore.
+The script must be located in the C:\Program Files\avs\etc\scripts folder and must have a .bat, .js, or .vbs file name extension.
 Exit process with script failure exitcode If selected, avtar exits with the exit code of the script instead of a standard avtar exit code.
 Client Cache and Repair Options Check client-side caches and report inconsistencies Performs a validation check of the client-side cache with the Avamar server instead of a restore.
 Check and repair client-side caches Performs a validation check and repairs inconsistences with the client-side cache instead of performing a restore.
 Rebuild client-side caches from most recent backup Re-creates the client-side file cache by using the contents of the last backup, but does not restore data.
 Advanced Options Do not descend into subdirectories Restores only the top-level folder, not any subfolders.
-Recreate original path Re-creates the original path names of files and folders in the target folder. beneath target directory For example, if you restore F:\Temp\MyFile.txt to C:\Temp and you select this option, then the full path name of the restored file is C:\Temp\F\Temp\MyFile.txt.
+Recreate original path beneath target directory Re-creates the original path names of files and folders in the target folder.
+For example, if you restore F:\Temp\MyFile.txt to C:\Temp and you select this option, then the full path name of the restored file is C:\Temp\F\Temp\MyFile.txt.
 Restore hidden folders and files Restores folders and files with the HIDDEN attribute.
 Restore folders and files with SYSTEM attribute Restores folders and files with the SYSTEM attribute.
 Directly connect to all server nodes Establishes multiple connections to the server, which can improve restore performance in certain circumstances.
 Run as user name Specifies the username for running the plug-in on the client to which you are restoring.